nodejs/node-core-utils/docs/ncu-ci.md

 Commands:
-  ncu-ci available          Check whether Jenkins is available for PR CI requests ncu-ci rate <type>        Calculate the green rate of a CI job in the last 100
+  ncu-ci available          Check whether Jenkins is available for PR CI requests ncu-ci workload           Print the number of running and queued node-test-pull-request jobs ncu-ci rate <type>        Calculate the green rate of a CI job in the last 100
                             runs
   ncu-ci walk <type>        Walk the CI and display the failures